perladvent/perldotcom/content/article/extracting-the-list-of-o-reilly-animals.md

 	}
 ```

-Those parallel requests make this program much faster than it would be if I did them individually one after the other.
+Those parallel requests make this program much faster than it would be if I did them individually one after the other, although it can really hammer a server if I'm not careful.
 Most of the web request time is simply waiting and I get all of those requests to wait at the same time.
 Now, this isn't really parallelism because once once request has something to do, such as reading the data, the other requests still need to wait their turn.
 Perhaps I'll rewrite this program later to use [Minion](https://docs.mojolicious.org/Minion), the Mojo-based job queue that can do things in different processes.

 The rest of the program is data extraction.
-In `parse_page`, I have various [CSS Selectors](https://docs.mojolicious.org/Mojo/DOM/CSS) to extract all the `div.animal-row` in the result and turn each animal into its own hash (again, I have lots of examples in *[Mojo Web Clients](https://leanpub.com/mojo_web_clients)*).
-Each Promise adds those results to the `@grand` array.
+In `parse_page`, I have various [CSS Selectors](https://docs.mojolicious.org/Mojo/DOM/CSS) to extract all of the `div.animal-row` and turn each animal into a hash (again, I have lots of examples in *[Mojo Web Clients](https://leanpub.com/mojo_web_clients)*).
+Each Promise adds its results to the `@grand` array.
 At the end, I turn that into a JSON file, which I've also uploaded as a [gist](https://gist.github.com/briandfoy/d68915eb425e1fc4932ceac5cdf2d60d).

 As someone who has been doing this sort of extraction for quite a while, I'm always quite pleased how easy Mojolicious makes this.
 I get the page and select some elements.
 A long time ago, I would have had long series of substitutions, regexes, and other low-level text processing.
 Perl's certainly good at text processing, but that doesn't mean I want to work at that level in every program.

-## A few tricks
+## A nifty trick

 I do use a few interesting tricks just because I do.
 Lately in these sorts of programs I'm collecting things into data structure then presenting it at the end.
 Typically that means I do the setup at the top of the program file and the output at the end.
 However, after I've defined the `@grand` variable, I immediately define an `END` block to specify what to do with `@grand` once everything else has happened: